Description de la formation

 Le Certificate of Advanced Studies (CAS) est une formation postgrade donnée par les hautes écoles et elle équivaut à au moins 10 crédits ECTS.

-2 week-long residential modules to abe chosen among the following modules:
+2 week-long residential modules to be chosen among the following modules of the MAS:

 - Acquire specialised knowledge in children’s rights in their theoretical as well as in their practical dimensions through an international and an interdisciplinary approach to the study of children’s rights.